Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Diffusion Layer

-This proves the claim. \end{proof} Our diffusion layer is equivariant with respect to the symmetries of the graph and the feature space.
-As already discussed earlier, restricting to layers and networks that exhibit this behavior by default is a highly successful ansatz that helps to counter the curse of dimensionality~\cite{bronstein2021geometric}.
+This proves the claim. \end{proof} Our diffusion layer is equivariant under the symmetries of the graph and the feature space.
+As already discussed earlier, using only layers and networks that exhibit this behavior by default is a highly successful ansatz that helps to counter the curse of dimensionality~\citep{bronstein2021geometric}.
 Thus, the diffusion layer is a highly versatile building block for GNNs.